volkamerlab/volkamerlab_org/content/education/cadd-sb.md

 Our [ML models for drug design seminar](https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=147394&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung) focuses on the importance of reproducibility.
 Numerous research manuscripts, even in high-impact journals and covering broader topics of interest, often lack the necessary elements for easy reproducibility.
 In this seminar, attendees will receive research manuscripts that share data and software / scripts for download.
 Your task will involve summarizing the manuscript, similar to typical seminars, and reproducing one of the core results using the provided software and data.

+The [Bioinformatics II](https://cms.sic.saarland/bioinf2_ss24/) course, designed for bioinformatics bachelor students, follows the  [Bioinformatics I](https://www.ccb.uni-saarland.de/bioinformatik-1-winter-term-2023-2024/) course and is conducted in German.
+While Bioinformatics I focuses on sequence-based bioinformatics methods, the Bioinformatics II course emphasizes the theory and practice of bioinformatics related to molecular structures and interactions, covering topics such as protein structures, assignment and prediction of secondary structures, deep learning, homology modeling, and molecular docking.

 ### Current courses
+- Bioinformatics II (151047)
+  - <a href="https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=151047&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung" target="_blank" class="external">LSF</a>
+  - <a href="https://cms.sic.saarland/bioinf2_ss24/" target="_blank" class="external">CMS</a>
+### Previous courses
 - ML models for drug design Seminar (147394): Case studies of reproducibility in bioinformatics: ML models for drug design
   - <a href="https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=147394&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung" target="_blank" class="external">LSF</a>
   - <a href="https://www.ccb.uni-saarland.de/seminar-case-studies-of-reproducibility-in-bioinformatics-winter-term-2023-2024/" target="_blank" class="external">Website</a>
 - CADD Course (147121): Open-Source Software and Libraries for Data Driven Drug Design  - <a href=" https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=147121&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung" target="_blank" class="external">WS2023/24</a>

-### Previous courses
 - CADD Seminar (144048): Data Driven Drug Design - Methods and Applications -<a href=" https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=144048&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung" target="_blank" class="external">SS2023</a>
 - CADD Course (140645): Open-Source Software and Libraries for Data Driven Drug Design  - <a href=" https://www.lsf.uni-saarland.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=140645&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung" target="_blank" class="external">WS2022</a>

-For registeration, please send an email to <a class="icon fa-envelope" href="mailto:stefanie.pilhofer@uni-saarland.de" target="_blank" title="Email Stefanie Pilhofer"> Stefanie Pilhofer</a> with your full name, matriculation number and the name of the course or seminar you wish to enroll in.
+For registeration, please send an email to <a class="icon fa-envelope" href="mailto:stefanie.wessinger@uni-saarland.de" target="_blank" title="Email Stefanie Pilhofer"> Stefanie Wessinger</a> with your full name, matriculation number and the name of the course or seminar you wish to enroll in.

 ## Resources